openware/opendax/README.md

 Compose files contain component images, environment configuration etc.

-These files get rendered from their templates that are located under `templates` directory.
+These files get rendered from their respective templates that are located under `templates` directory.

 ## How to update component image?